iCliniq Logo

 • Nuts like almonds, hazelnuts or filberts, and peanuts.

-• Vegetable oils like sunflower, wheat germ, safflower, soybean oils, and corn.
+• Vegetable oils include sunflower, wheat germ, safflower, soybean, and corn.

 • Green leafy vegetables like broccoli, beet greens, collard greens, and spinach.